elewites/ChatAppServer/README.md

 # Purpose

-I wanted to improve my skills using websockets and incorportate this into a full stack application.
+1. I wanted to improve my skills using websockets and real time data sharing.

+2. I wanted to develop a full stack application that allowed me to become comfortable with the backend-frontend communication structure.

-I also wanted to explore using [Google OAuth2.0 library](https://developers.google.com/identity/protocols/oauth2) since it has become a very popular form of authentication in web applications.
+2. I also wanted to explore using [Google OAuth2.0 library](https://developers.google.com/identity/protocols/oauth2) since it has become a very popular form of authenticating users in web applications.

 ## Installation